DcRonan/YouTube/README.md

 # HTML & CSS: Embedding Images & Video

-> In this project we created a clone of a YouTube webpage.
+> In this project, we created a clone of a YouTube webpage.

 <img src="images/youtube-clone-home.png">